Mark Schaefer Interview

 Find a way to add new value to your customers.

-Together with Tom Webster, you’re a co-host of one of the top 10 marketing podcasts on iTunes named The Marketing Companion but, what do you prefer more – blogging or podcasting?
+You’re a co-host of one of the top 10 marketing podcasts on iTunes named The Marketing Companion but, what do you prefer more – blogging or podcasting?
 And why?

 I love both of them but I am really having fun on the podcast because it is so effortless.
-Basically it is a conversation between Tom and I (we have more than 50 years of marketing experience between us!) and we get into some pretty wild conversations.
+Basically, it is a conversation between Tom and I (we have more than 50 years of marketing experience between us!) and we get into some pretty wild conversations.
 And it’s funny.
 I crack up on every show.
 But I love writing too so I will never stop that.

 Social networks changed many things and some even claim that because of them, the era of blogging is dead…What are your thoughts on that?